jmlsf/test-book-2/Clojurescript Interop.md

                 :provides ["react-dnd"]}]
 ```

 Now, if we just do something like `(.dropTarget monitor)` the optimizer will crush the `dropTarget`symbol and it won't work.
 Instead, we use the [cljs-oops](https://github.com/binaryage/cljs-oops) library: `(ocall dnd-connect "dropTarget")` or like this `(ocall dnd-connect :dropTarget)` Because we are using strings or keywords, the optimizer will not alter this code.
 You can use `oget` and `oset` as well for properties.
-The library has a bunch of convenience functions and some error checking built in to to make this less error prone.
+The library has a bunch of convenience macros and some error checking built in to to make this less error prone.

+That's it.
+As long as you consistently use `cljs-oops` when you refer to foreign lib symbols, everything will work.

+##### Summary

+This technique works, but it requires you to do some investigation to figure out how your library is packaged and how it exports its global object.
+If the examples are using sophisticated es6 import syntax, that may require some translation on your part.
+You don't get npm module resolution.
+You have to keep to a convention when you call javascript code.
+But it is still better than messing around with externs, and you may be more comfortable using the standard tool set.

 ```clojure